Landlord Guides · Last updated 2 June 2026

 Keep records of:

-• Expense receipts (maintenance, insurance, agent fees)
+• Expense receipts covering maintenance, insurance, and agent fees

-• Mortgage statements showing interest paid
+• Mortgage statements showing the interest element paid each year

 • Tenancy agreements